People and organisations working for a fair society in Hungary are in danger.

-- The laws would also require organizations to pay a tax of 25 per cent of any foreign funding aimed at ‘supporting migration’.
-If they refuse or are unable to pay, this could lead to high fines, deletion of the tax number, bankruptcy, and the dissolving of the organisation.
+The laws would also require organisations to pay a tax of 25 per cent of any foreign funding aimed at ‘supporting migration’.
+Failure to meet these requirements could lead to exorbitant fines, bankruptcy, and the dissolving of the NGOs targeted.

 We love Hungary, help us keep making it a fair place to live

 The people who work for civil society, charities and NGOs in Hungary are working to build a fair society for the people of the country and for the world.
 Without their work, the world we live in would be a different place.

 But right now the Hungarian government is trying to use the law to force many non-governmental organisations (NGOs) to stop their work or risk fines, bankruptcy and even shut down.
 They are proposing legislation which means that they can control and restrict the work and funding of NGOs working on anything related to migration, including human rights organisations and people that provide legal and social services.

 Why is this happening?
 We think it is because the government wants to silence and crush anyone who dare to raise their voice and criticize the authorities.
 This is creating a culture of suspicion and fear that will affect every person in Hungary.
 We can’t let this happen.

 The NGOs at risk in Hungary need your support and solidarity.

 Write a message now and tell these brave people and organisations that you support their crucial work in making Hungary a safe and fair place for all.